 I am an Arabic-to-English translator.
-I am a 2021 recipient of a PEN/Heim Translation Fund Grant for my translation of Haytham El-Wardany's Things That Can’t Be Fixed.
+My translation of Ahmed Naji’s prison memoir Rotten Evidence was a finalist for the National Book Critics Circle Award in autobiography.
+I was a 2021 recipient of a PEN/Heim Translation Fund Grant for my translation of Haytham El-Wardany's Things That Can’t Be Fixed.
 I was awarded the 2017 Sheikh Hamad Award for Translation for my translation, with Adam Talib, of The Dove's Necklace by Saudi author Raja Alem.
 The novel was also shortlisted for the 2017 Saif Ghobash Banipal Prize for Arabic Literary Translation.

 As well as modern standard Arabic, I translate premodern Arabic and colloquial Arabic in both written and spoken forms, especially for film and theatre.
 To date I've worked with Egyptian, Sudanese, Lebanese, Palestinian, Syrian, Iraqi, Saudi and Algerian dialects.